-This curriculum area provides a meaningful context for learners to develop, within the priority areas of communication, cognition (thinking) and personal and social development.
+This curriculum area is supported through, music, art, drama etc. to provide a meaningful context for learners to develop, within the priority areas of communication, cognition (thinking) and personal and social development.
 It creates opportunities for the transference and generalisation of class-based learning.

 In this curriculum area learners develop their understanding of the people around them.
 They explore diversity within class and school through areas such as religion and heritage.
 They also explore the local area and how to access services.
-This curriculum area has strong links with Work Related Learning.
-The emphasis is on participating in the community e.g. self-advocacy.
+This curriculum area has strong links with work related learning.
+The emphasis is on participating in the community e.g. selfadvocacy.
 This area explores global citizenship, as well as rights and responsibilities.